-Plaintiff is a veteran who sought treatment at the Dwight D. Eisenhower VA Medical Center ("VA") located in Leavenworth, Kansas.
-Wisner treated and provided medical care for plaintiff.

-Wisner was a physician's assistant ("PA") by the VA, but represented himself to the public as a medical doctor.
+J.H. is a veteran who sought treatment at the Dwight D. Eisenhower VA Medical Center ("VA") located in Leavenworth, Kansas.
+M.H. is J.H.'s wife.
+Wisner treated and provided medical care for J.H.
+Wisner was a physician's assistant ("PA") with the VA, but represented himself to the public as a medical doctor.

-In Count I, plaintiff claims that Wisner practiced and prescribed medicine, including the performance of physical examinations, under the close supervision of a VA physician.
-Plaintiff alleges that Wisner was negligent when he violated the standard of care by conducting an improper and/or unnecessary examination of plaintiff's genitals without gloves in October 2013.
-He claims that Wisner failed to recognize his own impairment and refer plaintiff to another practitioner.
-Plaintiff further alleges that Wisner used his position to elicit unnecessary private information from him and was negligent when he recommended a prostate exam when plaintiff was under the age of 30.
-And plaintiff claims that Wisner's negligent acts occurred during business hours at the VA hospital and were reasonably incidental to his employment-making defendant vicariously liable for his acts.
+In Count I, plaintiffs claim that Wisner practiced and prescribed medicine, including the performance of physical examinations, under the close supervision of a VA physician.
+Plaintiffs allege that Wisner was negligent when he violated the standard of care by conducting improper and/or unnecessary examinations of J.H.'s genitals and prostate without gloves during appointments.
+They claim that Wisner failed to recognize his own impairment and refer J.H. to another practitioner.
+Plaintiffs further allege that Wisner used his position to elicit unnecessary private information from them and was negligent when he prescribed medication to J.H. that was unnecessary or in improper dosages.
+And plaintiffs claim that Wisner's negligent acts occurred during business hours at the VA hospital and were reasonably incidental to his employment-making defendant vicariously liable for his acts.

-Plaintiff states that Wisner admitted to violating the Physician Assistant Licensure Act ("PALA"), Kan.
-Stat.
-Ann. § 65-28a01, by making inappropriate sexual comments to his patients, not meeting the appropriate standard of care, failing to keep accurate written medical records, performing unnecessary testicular and genital exams and other unnecessary contact of his patients for no legitimate medical purpose, and overmedicated patients.
+Plaintiffs state that Wisner admitted to failing to meet the standard of care by making inappropriate sexual comments to his patients, overprescribing medication, and performing unnecessary testicular and genital exams and other unnecessary contact of his patients for no legitimate medical purpose.

-Plaintiff brings claims of negligent supervision, retention, and hiring against defendant in Count II.
-Plaintiff alleges that defendant-via the VA-violated its duty to exercise reasonable care when it employed, supervised, and retained Wisner.
-He states that defendant knew or should have known that Wisner was unable to provide competent medical care to plaintiff and that Wisner victimized and was dangerous to other patients.
-Plaintiff also claims that defendant possessed reason to believe that employment of Wisner would result in undue risk of harm to plaintiff and other patients.
+Plaintiffs bring claims of negligent supervision, retention, and hiring against defendant in Count II.
+Plaintiffs allege that defendant-via the VA-violated its duty to exercise reasonable care when it employed, supervised, and retained Wisner.
+They state that defendant knew or should have known that Wisner was unable to provide competent medical care to plaintiffs and that Wisner victimized and was dangerous to other patients.
+Plaintiffs also claim that defendant possessed reason to believe that employment of Wisner would result in undue risk of harm to plaintiffs and other patients.

-Plaintiff claims that Wisner was convicted of a sex-related crime that could have been discovered by the VA had it appropriately investigated Wisner's record.
-Plaintiff lists incidents where Wisner was reported for misconduct and misprescription of medications.
-Plaintiff alleges that defendant knew or should have known that Wisner was unable to provide competent medical care to plaintiff and that he victimized and was dangerous to other VA patients.
-Plaintiff also claims that defendant failed to monitor Wisner's clinical activities to ensure that they were within the authorized scope of practice and medically appropriate as required by VHA Directive 1063 and/or PALA.
-Plaintiff alleges that VA supervisors failed to perform actions required by VHA Handbook 1100.19; VHA Directive 2012-030, and all preceding regulations; and VHA Directive 2004-029.
+Plaintiffs claim that Wisner was arrested on June 25, 1987, in San Bernardino, California for "Disorderly Conduct: Solicit Lewd Act" and this information was available through the National Crime Information Center.
+Plaintiffs allege that Wisner was accused of sexual assault in 2012 while employed at the VA.
+Plaintiffs list other incidents where Wisner was reported for misconduct and misprescription of medications.
+Plaintiffs allege that defendant knew or should have known that Wisner was unable to provide competent medical care to plaintiff and that he victimized and was dangerous to other VA patients.
+Plaintiffs also claim that defendant failed to monitor Wisner's clinical activities to ensure that they were within the authorized scope of practice and medically appropriate as required by VHA Directive 1063 and/or the Physician Assistant Licensure Act ("PALA"), K.S.A. § 65-2801, et seq.
+Plaintiffs allege that VA supervisors failed to perform actions required by VHA Handbook 1100.19; VHA Directive 2012-030, and all preceding regulations; and VHA Directive 2004-029.

-Plaintiff also brings claims for negligent infliction of emotional distress, outrage, battery, and invasion of privacy - intrusion upon seclusion against all defendants.
+Plaintiffs also bring claims for negligent infliction of emotional distress, outrage, battery, and invasion of privacy - intrusion upon seclusion against all defendants.
+M.H. brings a consortium claim and alleges that as a result of J.H.'s injuries, she has lost the society, conjugal fellowship, love, affection, consortium, and companionship of her husband.